 - Corn syrup substitute: If you don't want to use corn syrup, use agave nectar (also called agave syrup) or honey in a 1:1 substitution.

 - A note on gelatin: There is not an easy substitute for gelatin to make these marshmallows vegan.
-I had previously recommended agar gar, but it is not as simple as making a 1:1 substitution.
+Unfortunately, agar agar is not as simple as making a 1:1 substitution.

-Combine the granulated sugar, corn syrup, salt and ½ cup water in a medium saucepan.
+- Step 1: Combine the granulated sugar, corn syrup, salt, and water in a medium saucepan.

-Bring to a boil for 10-12 minutes, swirling the pan occasionally until the sugar reaches 240 degrees F.
+- Step 2: Bring to a boil for 10-12 minutes, swirling the pan occasionally until the sugar reaches 240°F.

-Once the marshmallows have cooled, cut and toss them in confectioner's sugar to coat each side.
-Shake off any excess.
+- Step 6: Once the marshmallows have firmed, cut them into at least 16 pieces, then toss in the toasted coconut to coat each side.
+Shake off any excess and serve.

 Expert Baking Tips